avexsoft/filament-purl/readme.md

 [![GitHub Code Style Action Status](https://img.shields.io/github/actions/workflow/status/avexsoft/filament-purl/fix-php-code-style-issues.yml?branch=master&label=code%20style&style=flat-square)](https://github.com/avexsoft/filament-purl/actions?query=workflow%3A"Fix+PHP+code+styling"+branch%3Amaster)
 [![Total Downloads](https://img.shields.io/packagist/dt/avexsoft/filament-purl.svg?style=flat-square)](https://packagist.org/packages/avexsoft/filament-purl)

-Filament PURL is a Laravel package that seamlessly integrates with Filament to provide a user-friendly interface for managing permalinks (also known as persistent URLs or redirects).
-Easily create, view, edit, and delete URL redirects directly from your Filament admin panel.
-Keep your site's links stable and user-friendly, and manage SEO-friendly URLs with ease.
+This plugin allows you to define and manage pairs of short, memorable routes (also known as persistent URLs) that will redirect to a provided destination URL.
+This is useful when you have a bunch of URLs related to your project but are long and difficult to remember.

+E.g. You can redirect from https://example.com/r/google to https://www.google.com

 ## Installation

-You can install the package via composer:
+You can install the package via composer.

 ```bash
 composer require avexsoft/filament-purl